A PhD in data analytics prepares professionals to work in data-driven fields, including research, business, healthcare, and government.

 As we mentioned initially, there are many potential career pathways for data analytics PhDs.
 This kind of degree often has a home in academia, but businesses and organizations are increasingly looking for researchers and practitioners of data analytics.

-Postdoctoral fellows and postdoctoral associates are appointed to the research staff, where their primary goals are to extend their education and experience.
+- Appointed to the research staff, whose primary goals are to extend their education and experience.
 Although they hold a doctoral degree, they are not considered independent researchers and cannot serve as principal investigators.
 Some teaching duties may also be required.
 Positions are often for a fixed term ranging from six months to three years.

-An assistant professorship is typically the first step to tenure and conducting independent research.
+- Typically the first step to tenure and conducting independent research.
 Once they complete tenure, they may be given the title of a professor.
-Tenure track is often a long journey of evaluating an associate professor’s publications, research, and teaching.
+The tenure track is often a long journey of evaluating an associate professor’s publications, research, and teaching.
 The tenure track lasts somewhere between five to seven years.

 FAQs About Data Analytics PhD Programs